 Yammer – Yammer gives businesses a Facebook-like interface and environment, but entirely personalised for companies.
 It is also free, although you can opt to pay for advanced administration, support, and security.

 Workplace by Facebook – The result of the Facebook at Work beta.
-Workplace is everything you know and love about Facebook.
-It is designed specifically for internal business communications.
+Facebook ‘Workplace’ is everything you know and love about Facebook.
+Improved internal business communications are their sole goal.
 It includes instant messaging, calling, posting, and even Live Video, the business equivalent of Facebook Live, for video streaming.
 You can also connect your setup to other firms for inter-organisation communications.

 Using any of these or a combination will be a welcome addition to your business by your employees.
 It will also help your strategic internal communication goals benefiting your business in many ways.